koenverburg/generator-creativekoen/README.md

 yo creativekoen
 ```

+### flags

+`--git` will init and commit the fresh scaffold and will checkout to a develop branch

+`--skip-welcome-message` no explaination nessery

+'--skip-install' explains ifself, it will skip the install of bower and npm

+`--run-gulp` let Yeoman start the gulp script

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.